* U.S. manufacturing ISM survey hits decade low

 "That means we can't just bet on a further decline in the U.S. economy now.
 On the whole I don't think we need to change our view that the U.S. economy remains relatively solid," he added.

-The poor data lifted the Fed funds rate futures price sharply, with the November contract now pricing in about an 80% chance the U.S. Federal Reserve will cut interest rates on Oct.
-30, compared to just over 50% before the data.
+The poor data lifted the Fed funds rate futures price sharply, with the November contract now pricing in about an 80% chance the U.S. Federal Reserve will cut interest rates this month, compared to just over 50% before the data.

 U.S. President Donald Trump once again lashed out at the Federal Reserve on Tuesday, saying the central bank has kept interest rates "too high" and that a strong dollar is hurting U.S. factories.